-There are certain standard school procedures starting with the enrolment of your child for Nursery Class.
-These may seem strange and time consuming at first, but are very helpful for running the school smoothly and efficiently and are concerned with the care and well-being of your child.
+There are certain standard school procedures beginning with the enrolment of your child for Nursery.
+These may seem strange and time consuming at first, but are very helpful for running the school smoothly and efficiently, and are concerned with the care and well-being of all children.

-Parents may obtain enrolment forms from the School Office.
-Please complete and return to the Business Support Administrator.
+Parents can obtain Nursery enrolment forms from the School Office.
+Please complete and return these to the school’s Business Support Administrator.

-- Children’s names may be placed on the waiting list as soon as they are two years old.
+- Children’s names can be placed on the waiting list for a Nursery placement as soon as they are two years old.

 - Only one nursery application form per child should be completed and returned to the preferred first choice of nursery.